Language-Research-Technology/ldaca-website/content/resources/general-resources/language-projects/index.md

 ### [Ethnologue](https://www.ethnologue.com/)

 Provides information about the languages of the world, but operates on a subscription model.
-The information that is available without a subscription is very limited: the first three lines of individual language entries which include the [ISO 639-3](/resources/ldaca-resources/metadata/#iso-639) code, the classification of the language into a language family, and a link to the language’s {{< glossary_link display="OLAC" id="olac" >}} page.
+The information that is available without a subscription is very limited: the first three lines of individual language entries which include the [ISO 639-3](/resources/ldaca-resources/metadata/#iso-639) code, the classification of the language into a language family, and a link to the language’s <GlossaryLink display="OLAC" id="olac" /> page.

 <br>

 ### [Glottolog](https://glottolog.org/)

-Comprehensive reference information for the world's languages, especially the lesser-known languages. {{< glossary_link display="LDaCA" id="ldaca" >}} uses {{< glossary_link display="Glottolog" id="glottolog" >}} [language codes](/resources/ldaca-resources/metadata/#glottolog) in our {{< glossary_link display="metadata" id="metadata" >}}.
+Comprehensive reference information for the world's languages, especially the lesser-known languages. <GlossaryLink display="LDaCA" id="ldaca" /> uses <GlossaryLink display="Glottolog" id="glottolog" /> [language codes](/resources/ldaca-resources/metadata/#glottolog) in our <GlossaryLink display="metadata" id="metadata" />.

 <br>